shijuvar/HapiAzure/README.md

 HapiAzure
 =========

-REST API in Node.js with Hapi.js and Azure Table storage.
+Single Page Application (SPA) Demo with Hapi.js, AngularJS and Azure Table.

-## Setting up the app
+## Setting up the API app

 Add config.json file into the API folder and add the following onto the config file with your Azure storage name and storage key: